FlyingPumba/SimpleRatingBar/README.md

 * Arbitrary number of stars.
 * Arbitrary step size.
 * Size of stars can be controlled exactly or by setting a maximum size.
+* Customizable colors in normal state (border, fill and background of stars).
-* Customizable colors (border, fill and background of stars).
+* Customizable colors in pressed state (border, fill and background of stars).
 * Customizable size separation between stars.
 * Customizable border width of stars.
 * Customizable stars corner radius.